situ2001/gzhu-no-check-in/README.md

 If you are a Windows user, please install `tesseract` from this [link](https://digi.bib.uni-mannheim.de/tesseract/) and add to PATH.

-Or if you use linux, run command to install `tesseract`.
+Or if you use linux, just run your software package manager to install `tesseract`.
 For instance, installing this package can be done by running this command.

 ```shell
 apt install tesseract